 Critical illness cover pays out a lump sum to employees affected by certain medical conditions.

-Although, you have no legal right to contractual sick pay from your employer, you might find that your work contract includes some cover for when you’re unwell.
+Although you have no legal right to contractual sick pay from your employer, you might find that your work contract includes some cover for when you’re unwell.

 Although the state might provide you or your family with some financial support, the amount provided could be much less than you would expect.

 In certain circumstances the state will provide you or your family with financial support when something goes wrong.

 Statutory Sick Pay

-If you become ill and are unable to work, your employer will provide you with sick pay.
-The standard rate for Statutory Sick Pay is £87.55 per week and will be paid out by your employer for up to 28 weeks.
+The standard rate for Statutory Sick Pay is £96.35 per week and will be paid out by your employer for up to 28 weeks.